Does Sea Moss Make You Poop? Let’s find out the answer to this question in this informative article. Stay tuned!

 - Pour the prepared gel into a glass jar and secure it with a lid.

 Note-People with thyroid issues must consult their doctor regarding sea moss intake as it’s a rich source of iodine.
 Avoid overconsumption at all costs.

 How to Store Sea Moss Gel?

-Preserve your homemade sea moss gel, either in an airtight plastic, glass, or tin container in a refrigerator.
-By using this preservation method, sea moss gel last long up to a month or so.
+Preserve homemade sea moss gel in an airtight plastic, glass, or tin container in a refrigerator.
+By using this preservation method, sea moss gel lasts long up to a month or so.
 However, it’s highly recommended to use fresh sea moss gel for oral intake.
 Discard the gel if it smells or looks bad.

 Find out can you freeze sea moss gel here